kestra-io/docs/content/blogs/2023-04-25-automate-data-analysis-with-kestra-and-duckdb.md

 image: /blogs/2023-04-25-automate-data-analysis-with-kestra-and-duckdb.jpg
 ---

-What if you could unlock the secrets of tech salaries with a few lines of code?
-Get ready to dive into a world of data possibilities with Kestra and DuckDB!

-If you've ever found yourself itching to discover the ins and outs of tech salaries, you're in for a treat!
-In today's data-driven world, staying informed about the job market can be quite a challenge.
-But fear not, we're about to embark on an exciting adventure with Kestra and DuckDB, two powerful tools that can help you uncover some hidden gems.

-### About Kestra

-Kestra is our fantastic declarative data orchestration platform that makes managing complex data workflows a breeze.

-### About DuckDB

-On the other hand, DuckDB is a super cool open-source, embedded analytical database that's lightweight, super-fast, and perfect for on-the-fly data analysis.
-Imagine having a portable data warehouse in your pocket, ready to crunch numbers at a moment's notice!

-## The Ultimate Duo: Kestra and DuckDB

-Now that we know our heroes, let's see what they can do together.
-By combining Kestra's data orchestration prowess with DuckDB's analytical capabilities, we can easily access, process, and analyze data on tech salaries.
+Kestra, in collaboration with DuckDB, offers a highly efficient way to analyze CSV files.
+In this blog post, we will focus on how these two platforms can be employed to automate data analysis.

-But enough chit-chat, let's dive into some code!
-We've got a Kestra flow that will download a CSV file containing tech salary data from 2020 to 2023, then use DuckDB to crunch the numbers and reveal some intriguing insights.
-To top it off, we'll save our findings in a Google Sheets CSV file for easy sharing and analysis.
+Here is a sample Kestra flow code that downloads a CSV file containing tech salary data from 2020 to 2023, uses DuckDB to analyze the data, and saves the findings in a Google Sheets CSV file:

-Sounds exciting, right?
-Trust us, it's a thrilling ride!
-Check out the Kestra flow code snippet below:

 ```yaml